lholliger/bytebeam/README.md

 I would highly recommend putting this behing some sort of nginx reverse proxy with SSL.
 This does not handle encryption at all.

-From here it is as simple as `cargo run --release --bin server`
+From here it is as simple as `cargo run --release -- server`

 If you want to run this container in docker, just build it `docker build -t bytebeam .` and then run.
 I run it in docker-compose as follows:
 ```yml